mconour/edabit-solutions/README.md

 # Edibit Challenge Solutions

 Welcome to Edibit Challenge Solutions, your go-to repository for solving and sharing solutions to the awesome coding challenges from Edabit.com.
-Whether you're a coding enthusiast, a seasoned developer, or just getting started with coding, this collection of solutions will help you hone your problem-solving skills and master various programming concepts.
+Whether you're a coding enthusiast, a seasoned developer, or just getting started, this collection of solutions will help you hone your problem-solving skills and master various programming concepts.

 ## Table of Contents